Aishwarya Vidhya Raghunath

 Aishwarya Vidhya Raghunath (also known as AVR) is an Indian Carnatic vocalist from Bengaluru, Karnataka.
-Renowned for her fidelity to classical tradition and nuance, she is an A‑grade artiste with All India Radio and Doordarshan.
+She is an A‑grade artiste with All India Radio and Doordarshan.

 Early life and training

 Raghunath began her training in Carnatic music at the age of three.
 She received foundational instruction from Smt Seethalakshmi Venkatesan and later advanced her studies under Padma Bhushan Shri P. S. Narayanaswamy, Sangeetha Kala Sagaram Smt Vegavahini Vijayaraghavan, and Vidwan Shri R. K. Shriramkumar, deeply rooted in the Semmangudi and Veena Dhanammal banis.

 She gave her first solo public performance at age thirteen.

 Career

 Raghunath has performed at major venues including the Madras Music Academy, Shanmukhananda Hall (Mumbai), Bangalore Gayana Samaj, Rabindra Mandap (Bhubaneswar), IISc Bengaluru, IIT Madras, and University of Miami.

 In 2018, she undertook a two‑month concert tour across the United States and Canada under the aegis of the Carnatic Music Association of North America (CMANA).

 Her performances have been critically acclaimed, with The Hindu praising her handling of Mahābhāp and manodharma in ragas like Begada and Poorvikalyani.